 How it works: A Type Bar ‘Speaker’ participant dictates a letter to a ‘Typist’ participant.
-Using the manual typewriter as tool moves The Type Bar outside of normal experience.
+Using the manual typewriter as a tool moves The Type Bar outside of normal experience.
 The Speaker has a chance to reflect as s/he composes a letter out loud.
-The Typist explores their listening and creative process by helping hand type the letter.
+The Typist explores listening and the creative process by helping hand type the letter.
 With no delete or cut-and-paste, the Speaker and Typist are faced with the apparent permanence of their creation.
 Letters are then adorned with clippings, quotes, art and vintage postage stamps.
 This completes the perception that the message transcends routine.
 Letters are then either mailed or hand delivered to their recipients by The Type Bar service.

 The purpose of the Type Bar is to stop time and allow for participants to share messages that may not otherwise be communicated.

 - The Type Bar provides manual typewriters, vintage postage & stationery, letter enclosures & extras

 - Participants volunteer as Speaker or Typist for the duration of at least one letter to a real recipient

 - Prompts, stage setting, or themes may be offered depending on the environment or venue